CS-DS-125/125book/py4e_rst/01-intro.rst

 talk to the users of your program.

-Before we leave our first conversation with the Python interpreter, you should probably know the proper way to say “good-bye” when interacting with the inhabitants of Planet Python:
+Before we leave our first conversation with the Python interpreter, you should probably know the proper way to say "good-bye" when interacting with the inhabitants of Planet Python:

 .. code:: python